artturipa/myblog/csm_cis_summary/blog.md

 * Agents can manually close a case, if resolution code and -notes are filled.
 * From case to knowledge article following fields are copied: Short Description, Cause, Close Notes (-> Resolution)
 * Special handling notes can be created via "Form Link" -button or via Special handling notes module.
-* Assignment Workbench default configuration uses **Recommendation for Case Assignment** matchin rule, which uses three of the four default matching criteria: TO BE CHECKED
+* Assignment Workbench default configuration uses **Recommendation for Case Assignment** matching rule, which uses three of the four default matching criteria:
     * Availability Today
     * Matching Skills
     * Assigned Cases
-    * Last assigned
+    * Not used: Last assigned
 * Customer Service Agents are the ones who manage case escalations
 * Account escalation manager manages account escalations
 * To use Time Recording, following steps need to be taken: